OpenSRS/osrs-toolkit-php/README.md

 The processOpensrs function returns a full stdClass object.
 This object has four public variables that contain the returned data

-Results Formated
+Results Formatted
 ----------------
-resultFormated
+resultFormatted
-* The result formated in the data type that is originally passed to the function
+* The result formatted in the data type that is originally passed to the function
 * This only returns the result and no error codes
 * This will be referred to as the "condensed" response

-resultFullFormated
+resultFullFormatted
-* The result in the same data type as resultFormated
+* The result in the same data type as resultFormatted
-* FullFormated returns the result in the format of the XML returned from OpenSRS, including error codes and details
+* FullFormatted returns the result in the format of the XML returned from OpenSRS, including error codes and details
 * This will be referred to as the "full" response